-- Maintain the economic viability of the DWSRF program to meet current and projected needs in Washington State.
-The loan terms are established each year before the DWSRF program application period begins.
+• Maintain the economic viability of the DWSRF program to meet current and projected needs in Washington State.
+We set the loan terms each year before the DWSRF program application period begins.
 Interest rates have historically been lower than the basic DWSRF rate for systems within "distressed counties" or "disadvantaged communities."
-Starting in FY 2012, the lower interest rates will be going to water systems with high Affordability Index numbers.
+Lower interest rates are given to water systems with high Affordability Index numbers.
 Interest rates are fixed for the life of the loan.
-The DWSRF does not transfer funds to the Clean Water State Revolving Fund (CWSRF) and, similarly, CWSRF does not transfer funds to the DWSRF.
-As required by Federal law for federal fiscal year 2012, we will offer subsidy to projects eligible under our criteria.
-Should mandatory subsidy remain with this program, we will have to re-evaluate interest rates in order to maintain proper fund perpetuity. - Provide loans and technical assistance to community and non-profit, non-community water systems to facilitate effective planning, design, financing, and construction of improvements aimed at increasing public health protection and compliance with Primary Drinking Water Regulations.
-Washington's DWSRF program is available to both publicly-owned and privately-owned public water systems with the following conditions: - Systems must be subject to the SDWA upon project completion. - Non-community systems must be owned by a non-profit entity. - Applications must comply with eligibility and loan requirements. - Application must rate sufficiently high on the priority ranking list to receive funding.
+As required by federal law, we will offer subsidy to projects eligible under our criteria.
+Should mandatory subsidy remain with this program, we will have to reevaluate interest rates in order to maintain proper fund perpetuity.

+- Provide loans and technical assistance to community and non-profit, non-community water systems to facilitate effective planning, design, financing, and construction to improve public health and help systems return to compliance.
+Our program is available to both publicly-owned and privately-owned public water systems with the following conditions: - Systems must be subject to the SDWA upon project completion. - Non-community systems must be owned by a non-profit entity. - Applicants must comply with eligibility and loan requirements. - Applicants must rate sufficiently high on the priority ranking list to receive funding.

-State staff provides direct technical assistance to water systems regarding eligibility requirements through loan application workshops and one-on-one phone, e-mail, and site visits if appropriate.
+Our staff provide guidance and assistance to water systems to help them regarding eligibility requirements through loan application workshops and one-on-one phone, e-mail, and site visits, if appropriate.
 Set-aside funds are used to provide a variety of technical assistance to water systems to facilitate public health protection and compliance.

-• Ensure adequate resources to provide long-term administration of the DWSRF Program.
-Washington assesses a loan fee for each loan which is currently set at one percent of the loan.
-All loan fees are deposited into a dedicated loan fee account.
-This account is reserved for program administration unless the Board and DOH jointly determine that the balance exceeds program administration needs, in which case some or all of the funds may be transferred to the project loan account.
+• Ensure adequate resources to provide long-term administration of the DWSRF program.
+Each construction loan is assessed a fee, which is currently set at one percent of the loan.
+All loan fees are deposited into a dedicated loan fee account reserved for program administration.
+If the balance exceeds program administration needs, some or all of the funds may be transferred to the project loan account.